 How far into pregnancy can you get an abortion procedure?

-Pregnancy can be ended safely at any point.
+Pregnancy can be ended safely at any ‘point.
 However, an abortion procedure gets more complicated, takes longer, and is more difficult to get later in pregnancy.
 Different states have different laws about how far into pregnancy you can get an abortion, so when you give us your location information, we’ll give you the relevant state law information.
 In general though, abortion procedures are available for longer into pregnancy than the abortion pill.
-The abortion pill is effective until the 11th week of pregnancy (77 days of pregnancy), but many abortion providers stop offering it earlier than 11 weeks.
+The abortion pill is effective through 13 weeks of pregnancy, but many abortion providers stop offering it earlier than 13 weeks.

 What happens before the procedure?